View Hunter Temme's Obituary on HTRNews.com and share memories

 Godspeed my precious angel.
 Legends never die…..

-Published in Manitowoc Herald Times Reporter from May 20 to May 21, 2020
+Published in Manitowoc Lakeshore Chronicle from May 22 to May 31, 2020